apache/cordova-coho/docs/plugins-release-process.md

     Upon a successful vote I will upload the archives to dist/, upload them to npm, and post the corresponding blog post.

     Voting guidelines: https://github.com/apache/cordova-coho/blob/master/docs/release-voting.md
+    How to vote on a plugins release at https://github.com/apache/cordova-coho/blob/master/docs/plugins-release-process.md#voting

     Voting will go on for a minimum of 48 hours.